Passion for Positive Change

 Our charter school program includes physical education and social considerations in addition to academic development.
 We recognize that no education program can be effective without a foundation of basic physical and emotional wellness.
 The La Casa Charter School also believes strongly in nutrition and health and wellness.
 Students receive breakfast and lunch, as well as snacks.

 We also teach the importance of character on a daily basis.
 Showing respect for and interacting with students of different backgrounds, ethnicities, and nationalities prepares La Casa’s students to be successful in their schools, their careers, and their communities.

-La Casa helps more than 20,000 individuals and families annually through a variety of programs and services to create positive change in the community.
+La Casa helps more than 20,000 individuals and families annually through a variety of additional social programs and services to create positive change in the community.
 La Casa continues to transform every individual and family it touches, fostering hope and providing opportunities for a prosperous, engaged and connected community.

 Our Workforce Development & Financial Stability Program provides comprehensive employment assistance, financial literacy and financial stability services to low-income people seeking economic self-sufficiency.
 Our goal is to move people from poverty to financial stability to asset building (including home ownership.)
 La Casa cooperates with other nonprofit organizations, financial institutions, businesses and public entities to build collaborations for the Financial Stability & Asset Building Partnership of SE Wisconsin.
 This network implements strategies for families to gain further financial stability.

 The Weatherization Program identifies energy waste and provides cost-effective, energy saving measures and education to low income residential households.
 On average, low-income households spend nearly 14% of their annual income on energy, compared to 3.5% for other households.
 Thousands of homes have been made more energy efficient by the Weatherization team.
 The average dollar savings is significant for low-income families.